-In the data\anim asset folder is a spritesheet for our hero called soldier\full.png which looks like this:
+Back over in the Orx project, in the orx/tutorial/data/anim asset folder is a spritesheet for our hero called soldier full.png which looks like this:

 We can change the [HeroGraphic] to use this image file instead.
-But first, the config needs to know how to find the anim folder.
+But first, copy this image to the data/texture folder in our project.